gvwilson/sensibleadventures/iffy/iffy.md

-There, just a couple of meters away, stood Aunt Naggie and a trim Asian man wearing a time-worn jacket the brown and gray of the old Ecological Corps.
+There, just a couple of meters away, stood Aunt Naggie and a trim Asian man wearing a time-worn jacket in the brown and gray of the old Ecological Corps.
 Iffy couldn't hear what they were saying over the bustle of the crowd, but from the way they were looking into each others' eyes she was pretty sure they weren't discussing topsoil formation.